Eric Standridge is a freelance writer with an interest in history. His main focus is writing about Oklahoma.

 Working at Pine Valley

-Once the boards were cut from the logs, they fell on to a conveyor chain.
+Once the boards were cut from the logs, they fell onto a conveyor chain.
 This moved the lumber down the line.
 While it was cut to the correct widths, it still needed to be cut into the right lengths.
-An operator working in a cage near the middle of the conveyer chain would manipulate the lumber and would lower a saw to cut the pieces to the correct lengths.
+An operator working in a cage near the middle of the conveyor chain would manipulate the lumber and would lower a saw to cut the pieces to the correct lengths.

 Further down the line, the boards would then be graded, stacked, and moved to the drying kilns.
 Once fully cured, the rough lumber was sent to the finishing plant.
 There, workers would remove imperfections, cut off bark edges, remove knots and other flaws, and so on.

 The lumber was still considered rough even though it had been cut to approximate dimensions and the major imperfections removed.
-To finish out the lumber, it was sent to the planer mill, where the rough lumber was sanded, planned, and shaped.
-Once complete, it was moved for storage or loaded on to the railroad cars to be shipped out.
+To finish the lumber, it was sent to the planer mill, where the rough lumber was sanded, planned, and shaped.
+Once complete, it was moved for storage or loaded onto the railroad cars to be shipped out.

 The End of a Town